ghi-electronics/Documentation/software/tinyclr/tutorials/can.md

 `SetExplicitFilter()` takes an array argument which specifies individual arbitration IDs that will be accepted regardless of the group filter settings.
 In the sample code below, CAN messages with arbitration IDs of `0x11` and `0x5678` will be accepted, in addition to the arbitration IDs specified by the group filters.

 ## Sample Code
-The following sample code is written for our G120E Dev Board.
-It requires installation of the `GHIElectronics.TinyCLR.Core`, `GHIElectronics.TinyCLR.Devices` and `GHIElectronics.TinyCLR.Pins` Nuget packages.
+The following sample code is written for our SITCore SC20100 Dev Board.
+It requires installation of the `GHIElectronics.TinyCLR.Core`, `GHIElectronics.TinyCLR.Devices` and `GHIElectronics.TinyCLR.Pins` NuGet packages.

 ```csharp
 using System;